-The organization behind National Invasive Species Awareness Week and the PlayCleanGo program is proud to offer 20+ hours of free webinar content through the month of April.
+The organization behind National Invasive Species Awareness Week and the PlayCleanGo program invites you to become part of the solution to protect America’s landscapes.

 Are invasive species spreading across the places

 The North American Invasive Species Management Association (NAISMA) is the continent’s authority on invasive species management.

 We are here to serve invasive species managers, researchers, and policy makers through: